 Foreign governments also warn their yacht-based citizens to take care in Honiara harbour where there have been reports of criminals boarding yachts at night and stealing valuables.
 They are usually armed and are not deterred if confronted.
 It's best to let them take what they want and live to tell the tale.

-Unnecessary friction is easily avoided if visitors take the trouble to acquaint themselves with local etiquette:
+Unnecessary friction is easily avoided if visitors take the time to acquaint themselves with local etiquette:

 Bull, Hammerhead and Tiger sharks are present throughout Solomon Islands coastal waters.
 The timid Reef Shark is harmless, but, unless you know the difference, be wary of all sharks.